 After Intensive Treatment, HIMS Treatment Splits into Three Parallel Tracks

 Aftercare Led by a Professional

 Aftercare programs are group therapy sessions led by a licensed counselor.
 Typical programs meet for either sixty or ninety minutes every week.
-The FAA and the Part 121 carriers expect the pilot to attend as often as possible and set a baseline of always at least two meetings per month.
+The FAA and the Part 121 carriers expect the pilot to attend as often as possible and set a baseline of at least two meetings per month.

 The most common self-help group supported by evidence is a 12-Step program, like Alcoholics Anonymous.
-AA and similar !2-Step programs have the advantage of being available nearly everywhere and at no cost.
+AA and similar 12-Step programs have the advantage of being available nearly everywhere and at no cost.
 The gold-standard pilot attends a meeting once per day for the first three months after leaving intensive treatment for the so-called “ninety (meetings) in ninety (days).”
-The pilot also needs to work the full program by getting a sponsor and going through the steps.
+The pilot also needs to work the full program by having a sponsor and going through the steps.

 The third component of HIMS monitoring after intensive treatment is for the pilot to engage a sobriety monitoring program.
 The type and frequency of monitoring must match the clinical issues in the pilot’s recovery.
 Some pilots need more frequent monitoring but the FAA has established monitoring minimums of at least one sobriety test per month, and sometimes two.